authgear/authgear-server/docs/specs/templates.md

 ## Template

-Each template must have a type, optionally a key and a language tag.
+Each template must have a type, optionally a key and language tag.

 ### Template Type

 Each template must have a type.
-The list of types are predefined.
-Here are some examples
+The list of types is predefined.
+Here are some examples:

 ```
 forgot_password_email.html